immcantation/alakazam/docs/topics/MRCATest-class.md

 + `annotation`:  annotation value.
 + `count`:       observed count of MRCA positions with the given annotation.
-+ `expected`:    expected mean count of MRCA occurance for the annotation.
++ `expected`:    expected mean count of MRCA occurrence for the annotation.
 + `pvalue`:      one-sided p-value for the hypothesis that the observed annotation abundance is greater